mikeross23/aws-s3-static-website-by-terraform/README.md

    terraform apply
    ```

-Enter yes when prompted to confirm the deployment.
+Type 'yes' when prompted to confirm the deployment.
 Terraform will then create the necessary infrastructure resources to host your static website on AWS S3.

 5. **Access the Website:**